futureofcoding/futureofcoding.org/README.md

 Steve also kept a number of ["virtual webpages"](https://github.com/futureofcoding/futureofcoding.org/issues?q=is%3Aopen+is%3Aissue+label%3A%22virtual+webpage%22) when a GitHub issue is a better format for them than a regular webpage.
 These might be of interest if you are following along with his research work.

+## Admin stuff

+The `futureofcoding.org` domain is registered and DNS'd with Hover.
+Ivan is the only person who has access to the account (TODO: should probably be shared, to reduce bus factor).

+Mariano runs the `history.`, `links.`, `newsletter.`, and `search.` subdomains.
+Currently that stuff is hosted on a Digital Ocean server.
+I should probably see if he wants to document some of the details here.

+The podcast is hosted on OmnyStudio.
+Don't love that, will probably move it elsewhere.

 ## Developing notes

 ### Remove large media files locally